Chesterfield (cigarette): Films

 Humphrey Bogart frequently appeared in Chesterfield advertisements.
 A scene from the 1944 movie To Have and Have Not shows him with a pack of Chesterfields.

+In the 1958 movie South Pacific, Joe Cabel (John Kerr) is seen taking a Chesterfield out of a pack as he arrives at the Navy base.

-A Chesterfield placement appeared in Jean-Luc Godard's 1960 film À bout de souffle in which the cigarette smoked by the actress Jean Seberg is a Chesterfield.
+A Chesterfield placement appeared in Jean-Luc Godard's 1960 film Breathless in which the cigarette smoked by the actress Jean Seberg is a Chesterfield.

 Vittorio Gassman bought two packs of Chesterfield cigarettes in the movie Il Sorpasso.

 In Jack Clayton's 1974 adaptation of The Great Gatsby, Gatsby (Robert Redford) splits the last Chesterfield in his pack with Nick Carraway (Sam Waterston) while the two chat on Carraway's porch.
 Nick Carraway is a thinly-disguised F. Scott Fitzgerald in The Great Gatsby.
 Fitzgerald's favorite cigarette was Chesterfield, so the scene is an accurate adaptation.

 Jake Blues (John Belushi) smoked Chesterfield cigarettes in the 1980 film The Blues Brothers.
 Near the end of the scene at Bob's Country Bunker, Jake is seen briefly flashing a flattened and nearly empty pack of Chesterfield cigarettes, pretending it is his musician's union ID card.

 In Jim Jarmusch's 1984 film Stranger Than Paradise the main characters smoke Chesterfields, at times discussing where they can purchase them.

 In the 1989 film Fratelli d'Italia, Jerry Calà draws a pack of Chesterfield Reds several times.

 In Quentin Tarantino's 1992 movie Reservoir Dogs, Mr. White offers Mr. Pink a Chesterfield cigarette in an attempt to calm him.
 In another Tarantino-penned movie, 1993's True Romance, Clarence Worley's father, Clifford, smokes a Chesterfield before his execution at the hands of Blue Lou Boyle's consigliere, Vincenzo Coccotti.

 In the 1994 film The Shawshank Redemption, Red (Morgan Freeman) is seen giving a pack of Chesterfield cigarettes to Heywood (William Sadler) after losing the "Fresh Fish" bet.
-Heywood sniffs the cigarettes and says "Yes, Richmond, Virginia".
+Heywood sniffs the cigarettes and says "Yes, Richmond, Virginia."

 In the Coen brothers' 2001 The Man Who Wasn't There, a black and white neo-noir film set in 1949, the main character is an unfiltered Chesterfield chain smoker.

 In the 2005 film Memoirs of a Geisha, after Pumpkin has immersed herself in World War II American soldier culture, she tells Sayuri that she only smokes Chesterfields now.

 In the 2007 film Grindhouse, the actor Kurt Russell extracts a Chesterfield pack out of his pocket.

 In 2018, Norman Newlander (Alan Arkin) mentions smoking Chesterfield cigarettes when he was younger in Chuck Lorre's American comedy-drama series The Kominsky Method (Season One: Episode 6, ~11min).